 U.S. Average Insurance Premium

 The insurance premium used is $130 per month.
 The premium is based on state average insurance premiums published by Insure.com for 2014, and then weighted by state population to develop a national average.
-The state population estimates are from the Census Bureau’s Population Estimates Program, Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2013, 2013 Population Estimates (ID PEPANNRES).
+The state population estimates are from the Census Bureau’s Population Estimates Program, Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2014, 2014 Population Estimates (NST-EST2014-01).

 U.S Average Sales Tax Rate

 The sales tax rate used is 7.26 percent.
 This rate is based on state average combined sales tax rates published by the Tax Foundation for the Midyear Update 2014, and then weighted by state population to develop a national average.
 Population numbers used were identical to those used for the insurance premium calculation.